skyfireitdiy/chatgpt/README.md

 In addition, you can define new mappings for visual mode using the `chatgpt#AddConfig(key, content)` function.
 For example, the following command creates a new mapping that sends the selected text to ChatGPT:

 ```
-call chatgpt#AddConfig('<leader>g', 'Somebody said: %selected%')
+call chatgpt#AddConfig('<leader>g', 'Somebody said: &')
 ```

 Now, in visual mode, you can select some text and then type `<leader>g` to send it to ChatGPT with the message "Somebody said: <selected text>".
-The `%selected%` placeholder will be replaced with the actual selected text.
+The `&` placeholder will be replaced with the actual selected text.

 ## License